 - Ricotta cheese

-What about cheese that is not on the low FODMAP app?
+What about low FODMAP cheese that isn’t on the Monash app?

-Remember to always double check the ingredients list for high FODMAP added flavourings.
-Cheese with garlic or with certain dried fruits such as apricot should be avoided.
+Remember to always double check the ingredients list for high FODMAP added flavorings.

 High FODMAP cheese and cheese products

 High FODMAP cheese includes some processed cheese spreads, soft cheeses and sauces.